 A virtual office is compliant in the UK if:

-- It is a real UK street address
+- It is a real, physical UK street address

-If these conditions are satisfied, the setup is legal.
+If all of the above are satisfied, the setup is considered fully compliant.

 Final takeaway